-I’m currently working on a xmpp-client library and I want it tested as hell.
+I’m currently working on a library and I want it battle tested.
 I don’t want to reach 100% code coverage but testing is part of the development workflow and moreover Rust natively provides testing and documentation facilities.

 But, what’s the point about